p9i/p9i.github.io/_pages/about.md

   - /about.html
 ---

-I am interest lie within the broad areas of computer-aided design (CAD), design automation, and large scale optimization.
+My interest lie within the broad areas of computer-aided design (CAD), design automation, and large scale optimization.
 This involves formulating and solving large complex problems using various algorithms and data structures.